lucas-wilkins/scala_audiosynth/README.md

 Setting up and running
 ----------------------

-Clone repository
+1) Clone repository
-Download IntelliJ community
+2) Download IntelliJ community
+3) Open repository at base directory in IntelliJ
-Use IntelliJ's prompts for SDK to install the correct Java and Scala SDKs Run examples
+4) Use IntelliJ's prompts for SDK to install the correct Java and Scala SDKs
+5) Files in the `examples` directory can be run

 Example
 -------